FirehoseWeekend/install-guide/mac.md

 Install [GCC](https://github.com/kennethreitz/osx-gcc-installer/downloads)

 Download the version that matches your version of Mac.
 In the top menu click the apple, and then "About this Mac".
 If it says Version `10.6.x` download the 10.6 version.
-Otherwise download the 10.7-v2 file.
+Otherwise download the 10.7-v2 file (use this one even if you're running a version beyond 10.7).

 Run this file